Second Aliyah: Culture

 During the Second Aliyah, the process of reviving the Hebrew language continued, with the language being used more often in public assemblies and conferences, but not yet in the private sphere.
-In the early years, many people were still not fluenct in Hebrew, and Yiddish plays proved more popular than Hebrew lectures; however, the younger generation made Hebrew into a spoken language.
+In the early years, many people were still not fluent in Hebrew, and Yiddish plays proved more popular than Hebrew lectures; however, the younger generation made Hebrew into a spoken language.
 In this period, Ya'acov Ben-Dov became the first filmmaker to work in Hebrew.
 Also, the first Hebrew high school was established in Israel, the Herzliya Hebrew High School in Tel Aviv.

 Prior to the First World War it is estimated that more than 40,000 of the Jews in Palestine held Russian citizenship.
 This influx of immigration led to an increased presence of Russian culture and Russian political machines in Israel.

 Defense

-The Second Aliyah created the security organization, HaShomer, which became the precedent for future Jewish defense organizations such as the Haganah.
+The Second Aliyah created the security organization, HaShomer, which became the precedent for future Jewish defense organizations such as the Haganah, and eventually becoming the Israel Defense Forces.